Closing Documents for Buyers: 15 Closing Documents to Bring, See, Sign

 13. Escrow disclosure

-If your lender is establishing an “impound” or “escrow” account in order to withhold part of your monthly payment to pay your property taxes and homeowner’s insurance, you’ll typically have to sign an escrow disclosure.
+If your lender is establishing an “impound” or “escrow” account to withhold part of your monthly payment to pay your property taxes and homeowner’s insurance, you’ll typically have to sign an escrow disclosure.

-Escrow accounts are generally required on most loan types if you are putting less than 20% down.
+Escrow accounts are generally required on most loan types if you are putting less than 20% downpayment.
 The escrow disclosure will break down the yearly cost into 12 monthly payments, and at the end of the year, the tax and insurance bills are paid from the escrow account.

 You usually don’t have to have an escrow account set up if you are making a downpayment of more than 20%, but if you don’t want to pay your homeowners’ insurance or taxes in a lump sum every year, then you might want to ask about getting one established for those expenses.